theQRL/documentation/docs/Use/Wallet/Ledger/known-issues.md

 #### Mitigation

-Previously, we’ve recommended using another browser or playing browser bingo, switching to a browser that will still function with the U2F requirements of the Ledger.
+Previously, we have recommended using another browser or playing browser bingo, switching to a browser that will still function with the U2F requirements of the Ledger.

 The new current recommended action is to use our desktop wallets, which can be found on the [front page of our website](https://theqrl.org/) and our [github releases page](https://github.com/theQRL/qrl-wallet/releases/latest).